MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 # Configure Log Analytics for Azure Monitor SCOM Managed Instance

-The integration of Azure Monitor SCOM Managed Instance with Log Analytics (LA) is a mechanism to synchronize the monitoring data from individual SCOM Managed Instances to the respective LA workspace with a defined frequency, enabling retention and advanced user actions such as visualization and reporting.
+The integration of Azure Monitor SCOM Managed Instance with Azure Log Analytics (LA) is a mechanism to synchronize the monitoring data from individual SCOM Managed Instances to the respective LA workspace with a pre-defined frequency, enabling retention and advanced user actions such as visualization and reporting.

-Synchronization of SCOM Managed Instance attached workload's monitoring data to a common data source (LA) helps to centralize all monitoring logs and prevents data fragmentation.
+Synchronization of SCOM Managed Instance workload's monitoring data to a common data source (LA) helps to centralize all monitoring logs and prevents data fragmentation.
 With LA retention policies, longer-term trend analysis is possible in LA.

 This article details about the Integration of Azure Monitor SCOM Managed Instance (preview) with Log Analytics and how to configure Azure Monitor SCOM Managed Instance with Azure Log Analytics.